CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelligentsecurity.md

 <details><summary>AUTO SCREEN LOCK TIMER</summary>

+!!! info ""
-?> Uses sensors and camera to detect your presence.
+    Uses sensors and camera to detect your presence.
 However, it does NOT collect any personal data.

 Options: